VladimirTechMan/salsa-format-spec/README.md

  ------------|---------|------------
  "version"   | string  | Required.
 Version number of the SALSA format used for the given file.
  "creator"   | object  | Optional.
 An object of type creator that contains the information of the application that created this SALSA file.
  "startedDateTime" | string | Optional.
 The timestamp for the moment when the packet capturing activity actually started.
+Formatted according to a subset of ISO 8601 formats (see details below).
  "comment"   | string  | Optional.
 A comment provided by the user or the application.
  "protocol"  | string  | Optional.
 The name of the signaling protocol being represented by all the entries in the "packets" array.
  "transport" | string  | Optional.
 The name of the transport being used to exchange all the packets represented by the "packets" array.